Contributing to the code development and reporting/fixing bugs#

 Despite efforts by developers to maintain the code stable, bugs can remain undetected and/or can appear only in specific applications of the CIF.
 Similarly, the code is writen in a manner as clean as possible, but improvements are always possible.

-In both cases, you are encouraged to report such issues in the GitLab interface.
-A login is necessary to do so.
-If you don’t have one, please request one by sending an email to help@community-inversion.eu.
-If for some reason, you consider that you should not open a login, please directly report issues to the same mail address.
+In both cases, you are encouraged to report such issues in the GitLab issue tracker.
+A GitLab account on gitlab.in2p3.fr is necessary to do so.
+If you don’t have one, you can register for free or contact help@community-inversion.eu.
+If for some reason you prefer not to create an account, please report issues directly to that address.

 When fixing bugs yourself, you are encouraged to create a new dedicated branch locally.